Cal Ripken Sr.: Final years

 Following the 1988 season, the Orioles again named Ripken their third-base coach.
 Speaking at the Annual Ripken Fan Club Banquet, general manager Roland Hemond said, "[1988] was a tough year for the Orioles, a tough year for me, and a tough year for the Ripken family.
 There was a lot of trauma, and I respected them for the way they handled it.
 I will never forget it."
-Brady Anderson, who would play for the Orioles from 1988 through 2001 and hit 50 home runs in 1996, credited Ripken for helping him make it with the Orioles: "I'll never forget earlier in my career how Cal Sr. stayed with me, trying to help me become a better player when it might not have been the fashionable thing to do within the organization."
+Brady Anderson, who played for the Orioles from 1988 through 2001 and hit 50 home runs in 1996, credited Ripken for helping him make it with the Orioles: "I'll never forget earlier in my career how Cal Sr. stayed with me, trying to help me become a better player when it might not have been the fashionable thing to do within the organization."
 Ripken remained with the team until after the 1992 season, when he was removed from third-base coach duties as the Orioles wished to give younger coaches opportunities.
 The Orioles offered him the brand new position of coordinator of minor league field operations, but he declined, disappointed at being removed from third base.
-Ripken maintained that he was not retired, but he would never coach professionally again.
+Ripken maintained that he was not retired, but he never coached professionally again.

 In 1996, Ripken was inducted into the Orioles Hall of Fame, along with Jerry Hoffberger and Billy Hunter, all three of whom were greatly admired by Orioles' fans.
 A heavy smoker who once refuted a claim that he sat in back of team buses to be alone by saying he did so to "smoke cigarettes", Ripken died on March 25, 1999, at the age of 63 from lung cancer, seventeen days after the death of Joe DiMaggio.
 He was buried five days later, at Baker Cemetery in Aberdeen.
 The Orioles wore a number 7 patch on their sleeves all through the 1999 season to commemorate Ripken's contributions to the team.
 A plaque hangs in the Orioles dugout at Oriole Park at Camden Yards to honor his long and distinguished career, and the Cal Ripken Collegiate Baseball League is named in his honor.